 You can import drill files using an iOS device mail app (for example, Apple Mail or Google Gmail).

-Launch your iPad mail app and navigate to a mail message that has a
+Launch your iPhone mail app and navigate to a mail message that has a

 CycleTimer .cmt file attached.

 Green Splats 1 and 2 show an example.

 I had previously exported the .cmt file from CycleTimer using the

 buttons and and the attachment appeared in my mail named CMMMapOfTrackToDrill_v4.cmt.